End of Life Services

 Sedation

 To ensure your pet is comfortable and free from anxiety during the process, Dr. Pollock will administer a sedative to your pet.
 This sedative is given by injection and will put your dog or cat into a very comfortable, deeply relaxed state.
-The injection is similar to receiving a vaccine and may very briefly sting.
+The injection is similar to receiving a vaccine and may, very briefly sting.
 The injection is the best way to ensure your pet is relaxed and stress-free for the process.
 Most of the time it takes about 5 to 15 minutes for your pet to be fully relaxed.
+Once sedated, an iv catheter will be placed in a vein in a hind leg.

 Euthanasia

-The final injection will be given once you are ready.
+The final injection will be given via the iv catheter.
 While injecting the solution your pet will peacefully stop breathing.
-After the injection is given, Dr. Pollock will listen for their heart beat and let you know when they have passed.
+After the injection is given, Dr. Pollock will listen for a heart beat and let you know when they have passed.

 Aftercare

-Dr. Pollock can refer you to a very reliable, local cremation service that offers true private cremations (ashes back) as well as group cremations.
-If you prefer, he can take your pet and make these arrangements for you.
+Dr. Pollock can refer you to a very reliable, local cremation service that offers true private cremations (ashes back) as well as group cremations (no ashes back).
+If you prefer, he can take your pet with him and make these arrangements for you and deliver the ashes and any keepsakes back to you within a week or two.

 scud.JPG